bbc/carbon-intensity-exporter/README.md

 `python3 -m carbon_intensity_exporter`

 ## Carbon Minimiser
-`carbon_minimiser/carbon_minimise.py` provides a series of optimisation functions that calculate the ideal time and place to perform electricity intensive operations based on the forecasts of the Carbon Intensity API.
+`carbon_minimiser/api/minimiser.py` provides a series of optimisation functions that calculate the ideal time and place to perform electricity intensive operations based on the forecasts of the Carbon Intensity API.

+These optimisation functions are made available via an API, which can be launched by running:

+`python3 -m carbon_minimiser`

-An example of its usage can be seen in `carbon_minimiser/example_driver.py`.
+It can also be imported directly, an example of which can be seen in `carbon_minimiser/scripts/example_driver.py`.

+## Testing

+To run tests against the Exporter and Minimiser, run:

+`python3 -m pytest`